3dgoose/rock65/docs/Developer Manual.md

 This developer manual includes code examples, hardware details, and guidelines to your contribution to the project.

 ### Hardware
 This breadboard computer features three blue LEDs: one system On/Off indicator and two for the programmer's use.
-It also includes five buttons, one for debugger, a 168x64 character LCD screen and a Real-Time Clock module.
+It also includes five buttons, a 168x64 character LCD screen and a Real-Time Clock module.

 ### Examples
 1. The classic Hello World in C: